allendegroot/Demo_2/README.md

 ### Arduino Code

-This code can be found in teh `Arduino Code` folder.
+This code can be found in the `Arduino Code` folder.
 Descriptions as to each file's purpose adn usage can be found there.

+### Grho_transferFn_graphing.m

+This is the MATLAB script that is used to determine a transfer function for the linear velocity of the robot.
+It compares data (in graphical form) to a simple Simulink diagram to produce the transfer function for the robot.
+This file was initially designed for demo 1 but there were some small tweaks made for this demonstration.

+### linvelocity_closedLoop.slx

+This is the Simulink diagram that was used to tune the closed loop response for the linear distance controller.
+This involves two individual controllers.
+The inner one takes the desired velocity for the robot and converts it to a PWM value that should be sent to the motors.
+The other controller takes the difference between the current and desired positions to determine what the velocity of the robot should be.
+This file was originally developed for demo 1, but some small tweaks and retuning had to be done for this demo.